 Extensive nitrogen data have been gathered from the nitrogen monitoring program.
-Whereas past reports used estimated nitrogen loads, actual data are now available to quantify nitrogen in the major waste streams at Deer Island.
+Whereas the first report in 2001 used estimated nitrogen loads, actual data are now available to quantify nitrogen in the major waste streams at Deer Island.
+These data are presented in Table 2.